-Porto is a city filled with unique architecture and Armazém Luxury Housing is one of its most structurally-extraordinary hotels inside a 19th-century iron warehouse.
-Run by a mother-and-daughter team, it is filled with special touches and experiences, like yoga classes and city tours, so guests can enjoy a memorable stay.
+Porto is filled with unique architecture and Armazém, based inside a 19th-century iron warehouse, is one of its most extraordinary hotels.
+Run by a mother-and-daughter team, it’s filled with special touches and experiences, such as yoga classes and city tours, so guests can enjoy a memorable stay.
 This lovely 12-guest room hotel is also family friendly and offers babysitting services for an additional charge.

-The Artist Porto Hotel & Bistro’s 17 guest rooms, bistro, and bar are decorated and maintained by students at Porto’s Hospitality and Tourism School, providing a unique accommodation experience.
-This is a vibrantly colorful hotel where the rooms are filled with classic furniture and an array of artwork and photography.
-From the restaurant, guests can sample different local flavors with a specially-designed degustation menu, and when it comes time to explore, The Artist Porto Hotel & Bistro is within an eight-minute walking distance from the traditional Bolhão Market and just a few minutes from the trendy shops at Rua de Santa Catarina.
+The 17 guest rooms, bistro and bar of The Artist are decorated and maintained by students at The School of Hospitality and Tourism of Porto.
+This is a vibrant hotel where rooms are filled with classic furniture and an array of artwork and photography.
+In the restaurant, you can sample local flavours with a degustation menu.
+And when it’s time to explore, it’s an eight-minute walk to the traditional Bolhão market and just a few minutes to the trendy shops on Rua de Santa Catarina.

-Not quite a year old, Hotel Torel Avantgarde is one of Porto’s newest luxury boutique hotels.
-Boasting 47 guest rooms, including suites, the décor of each space was inspired by a mix of international and Portuguese artists, such as Nina Simone, Oscar Wilde, Leonardo DaVinci, and Fernando Pessoa.
-Guests can also enjoy a range of spa services, book a babysitter, and sample fine dining at the hotel restaurant.
+Hotel Torel Avantgarde has 47 guest rooms with decor inspired by a mix of international and Portuguese artists, such as Nina Simone, Oscar Wilde, Leonardo da Vinci and Fernando Pessoa.
+You can enjoy a range of spa services, book a babysitter, and sample fine dining at the hotel restaurant.

-Moov Hotel Porto Norte is a unique, historic, and budget-friendly spot located in one of the city’s oldest squares between the 18th-century Saint Ildefonso Church and the classical São João National Theatre.
-An elegant façade opens into the century-old, Art Deco-inspired building that was once a movie theater but was eventually converted into this trendy film-themed hotel.
-It is also located within easy walking distance of other key landmarks including the Sé Cathedral, the Majestic Café, and the Ribeira district.
+Moov Hotel is a unique, historic and budget-friendly spot located in one of the oldest squares in the city between the 18th-century Saint Ildefonso Church and the classical São João National Theatre.
+An elegant façade opens into the century-old, art deco-inspired building that was once a movie theatre but was eventually converted into this trendy film-themed hotel.
+It’s located within easy walking distance of the Sé Cathedral, Majestic Café and the Ribeira district.